Frida Hansen

-Frida Hansen (8 March 1855 – 12 March 1931) was a Norwegian textile artist in the Art Nouveau style.
+Frederikke "Frida" Bolette Hansen (née Petersen; 8 March 1855 – 12 March 1931) was a Norwegian textile artist in the Art Nouveau style.
 She has been described as a bridge between Norwegian and European tapestry, and several of her weaving designs are considered among the best made in recent European textile art.

-Her works are owned by a number of museums, including the National Museum – Museum of Applied Art in Oslo, Drammen Museum, Stavanger Art Museum and the Nordic Museum in Stockholm.
+Her works are owned by a number of museums, including the National Museum of Norway, Drammens Museum, Stavanger Art Museum and the Nordic Museum in Stockholm.